pfriedland/distributed-der/README.md

 # Distributed DER Telemetry + Dispatch Platform (MVP)

-This repo contains a Rust-based MVP for a distributed DER telemetry + dispatch platform (DERMS foundation) with outbound-only edge connectivity and an evolving path toward a **managed pilot service** (with a credible trajectory to multi-tenant SaaS).
+This repo contains a Rust-based MVP for a distributed DER telemetry + dispatch platform (DERMS foundation) with edge connectivity designed for secure deployment in real sites and an evolving path toward a **managed pilot service** (with a credible trajectory to multi-tenant SaaS).

 ## Table of contents